-Now this method might not look exciting but research has shown that this simple technique of re-posting can bring in as much as 75% of the share of the original engagement.
+Now, this method might not look exciting, but research has shown that this simple technique of re-posting can bring in as much as 75% of the share of the initial engagement.
 Even Guy Kawasaki does this because according to him, he can hit people in different time zones and the chances of the post being seen rise dramatically.
 Here is a great post from Content Marketing Institute that explains how to get more from repurposing.

 Repurposing content goes a long way in ensuring your evergreen content has a long and healthy life (and afterlife!).
-With these tips, you could benefit in SEO and reach; it could save time for content creators and you can actually draft a repurposing strategy before you have written the post.
-Keep on adding value to your original piece of content and it will keep on serving you faithfully.
+With these tips, you could benefit in SEO and reach; it could save time for content creators, and you can draft a repurposing strategy before you have written the post.
+Keep on adding value to your original piece of content, and it will continue serving you faithfully.